virtual-labs/exp-formant-synthesis-iiith/experiment/theory.md

 <center><img src="images/lab4.png"> <br></p> </center>
 **Figure 2:** The excitation and the response of the all-pole filter for impulse sequence excitation with a period of 3.75ms, 7.5ms and 15ms respectively.

-Figure 3: Waveform of the the synthesized vowel /a/ and its spectrogram for excitation at half the pitch period.
 <center><img src="images/hp_spec.png"> <br></p> </center>
 **Figure 3:** Waveform of the the synthesized vowel /a/ and its spectrogram obtained with an impulse sequence excitation of pitch period 3.75 ms.

-Figure 4: Waveform of the the synthesized vowel /a/ and its spectrogram for excitation at the pitch period.
 <center><img src="images/p_spec.png"> <br></p> </center>

 **Figure 4:** Waveform of the the synthesized vowel /a/ and its spectrogram obtained with an impulse sequence excitation of pitch period 7.5 ms.

-Figure 5: Waveform of the the synthesized vowel /a/ and its spectrogram for excitation at twice the pitch period.
 <center><img src="images/tp_spec.png"> <br></p> </center>

 **Figure 5:** Waveform of the the synthesized vowel /a/ and its spectrogram obtained with an impulse sequence excitation of pitch period 15 ms.